CP1404/Practicals/prac_05/README.md

 1. Commit your changes, making sure to add any new files that you created today.
-    You have already created and switched to the 'feedback' branch so your commits will go only to the feedback branch.
+    You have already created and switched to the 'prac_05_feedback' branch so your commits will go only to the prac_05_feedback branch (not master).

 2. Open the repository in a web browser and you should see a notice
     like: